 Sunday Service for this week:

-This Service is for 12th July, and has been prepared by David Ninnim
+This Service is for 9th August, and has been prepared by local preacher David Ninnim.

 Local provision (online)

-You may also like to watch this Service for Sunday 5th July, created by a team based at Bridport United Church and operating under the name of Soul Space.
-This service is part of a series using the Methodist Bible Month material, based upon the book of Ruth.
+You may also like to watch this Service for Sunday 2nd August, created by a team based at Bridport United Church and operating under the name of Soul Space.
+This concludes the Group’s exploration of the Book of Ruth:

 National provision (online)